 As happened in Hyde Park, the railroad companies profited from, and to a considerable extent created suburbanization as a mass phenomenon.
 Speedy travel to what had been the region’s far horizons opened vast tracts of land previously inaccessible to development.
 These “railroad suburbs” attracted mainly well-to-do homebuyers who could afford the daily fares and who were eager to escape the city every day, which many had heretofore done only on a seasonal basis.

 Typical of the effects that commuter rail services had on dozing country towns was what happened to La Grange.
 Farmers in western Cook County petitioned the Chicago Burlington and Quincy Railroad to extend an existing line to their settlement in the 1860s; the first commuters in and out of La Grange were milk cans.
 The trains gave La Grange farmers access to city markets, but they also gave home-buyers access to La Grange.
-Demand quickly justified commuter-only runs; the Burlington began a regular commuter service to LaGrange in the 1870s, and by 1876 ten trains were running daily between Chicago and Aurora.
+Demand quickly justified commuter-only runs; the Burlington began a regular commuter service to LaGrange in the 1870s, and by 1876 ten trains were running daily along that track between Chicago and Aurora.

 There are many railroad suburbs in Chicagoland, although many have been absorbed into the growing city, and their origins as once-distant suburbs are not always obvious.
 One such was Edgebrook, Bounded by Central and Devon avenues, the Chicago River, and the Edgebrook Golf Course on what is today Chicago’s far North Side.
-It was laid out in 1894 on land near the Chicago, Milwaukee, and St. Paul Railway, and was a railroad suburb in a very literal ay—many company officials were among its founding residents.
+It was laid out in 1894 on land near the Chicago, Milwaukee, and St. Paul Railway, and was a railroad suburb in a very literal way—many company officials were among its founding residents.